 Today’s investment tips spread as fast as memes, fake news and celebrity gossip do.
-Popular social media sites, Facebook groups and YouTube videos are all unregulated sources of financial and investment advice and may contain inaccurate or misleading information about companies and services.
+Popular social media sites, Facebook groups and videos on YouTube and TikTok are all unregulated sources of financial and investment advice and may contain inaccurate or misleading information about companies and services.

 As the GameStop story revealed, social networks may even facilitate a deliberate attempt to manipulate markets, which is illegal.
 There is no shortage of self-described money gurus or investment “influencers” keen to promote a product, investment or idea, without any regard for your personal situation, financial plans or financial future.